 For many people, there’s no other smell so inviting as the one produced by freshly brewed coffee.
 If you feel in a better mood only by smelling this delicious scent, you’re not crazy.
 This happens because caffeine (and even the smell of it!) can trigger the production of dopamine, a chemical that affects your mood and brain performance.

 However, keep in mind that caffeine does not affect people in the same way.
-If it makes you irritable, sad, or produces insomnia, maybe you can choose some other kind of beverage to boost your mood.
+If it makes you irritable, nervous, sad or produces insomnia, choose some other kind of beverage to boost your mood.

 - Chai.
-This is a type of Indian beverage made of traditional black tea and spices like cinnamon and, of course, chai.
-Even its smell can be uplifting and energising, so why not give it a try?
+This is an Indian beverage made of traditional black tea and spices like cinnamon and ginger.
+Even its smell can be uplifting and energizing, so why not give it a try?

 - Green tea.
 This good old remedy for colds can also be a great mood stabilizer.
 Green tea contains antioxidants that can promote the production of dopamine and other natural mood boosters.
-Additionally, it contains antioxidants that can help you prevent cancer and other diseases (6), so giving green tea a chance will certainly lift your spirits!
+Additionally, it contains antioxidants that can help prevent cancer and other diseases (6).

-- Smoothies made of cherry and cacao powder combine all the benefits of chocolate with the delicious flavour of cherries (which are natural mood-enhancing hormone boosters).
+- Smoothies made of cherry and cacao powder combine all the benefits of chocolate with the delicious flavour of cherries for a natural mood boost.

-- Warm water with lemon can help if you are feeling unfocused or distracted, which can happen as a result of dehydration.
+- Warm water with lemon can help if you are feeling unfocused or distracted, which can happen due to dehydration.
 Some people claim that even the scent of lemon can boost their performance and help them focus on the task at hand.

 Extra Tips to Boost Your Mood Naturally

 Feeling grumpy, anxious, unfocused, or sad?
 In addition to the food and beverages mentioned above, you can try out these tips and tricks to soothe your nerves and feel well again!